2018 Borgo Panigale explosion: Vehicle collision

-The collision involved a liquefied petroleum gas (LPG) road tanker, another articulated lorry carrying flammable solvents and a car transporter.
+The collision involved a liquefied petroleum gas (LPG) road tanker, another articulated lorry carrying flammable solvents, and a car transporter.
 It took place on the northbound carriageway of the ramo Casalecchio (Casalecchio branch) of the A14 motorway, which connects the A1 motorway to the A14 main route, within Borgo Panigale, a neighbourhood of Bologna, Italy.
 The stretch of motorway where the collision occurred crosses a densely populated area in the outskirts of Bologna and is flanked on both sides by the Tangenziale di Bologna, or Bologna ring road.
 Luckily, many businesses were closed due to the summer holidays.

 The collision was caused by the road tanker, which rear-ended a near-stationary lorry laden with class-3 flammable solvents in intermediate bulk containers (IBC).
 Pushed from behind by the impact, the second lorry rear-ended the car transporter directly in front.
 The crash occurred at 1:44 pm.
 The cause of the collision is unknown.
 Cameras captured the tanker heading straight into the preceding vehicle, which possibly eliminates the hypothesis of mechanical failure, because steering and brakes would have needed to fail at the same time.
-Later it emerged that the driver was not in contravention to applicable rest regulations and speed limit.
+The driver was complying with all applicable rest regulations and speed limit.
 The tanker pressure vessel was also mechanically sound.
 The amount of LPG in the tanker was estimated at 23 or 25 tonnes.

 Initial fire and BLEVE

 The cargo of the rear-ended lorry ignited immediately, which resulted in a large pool fire engulfing the affected vehicles.
 The source of ignition was either engine or exhaust hot surfaces or mechanical sparks.
 By chance, police units were on the spot at the time of the collision and diverted traffic away, both on the motorway and the adjacent urban roads.

 The pressure vessel of the LPG tanker did not breach as a direct consequence of the crash.
 However, it was surrounded by flames from the pool fire.
 The vessel was not fire-proofed nor did it have a relief valve.
 Neither arrangement is required by Italian regulations or in the international ADR agreement.
 Seven minutes and 20 seconds after the collision, the tank failed due to loss of mechanical properties caused by external heating.
 This resulted in a massive BLEVE.
 Fire services did not have sufficient time to reach the location before the explosion.
 The fireball diameter was estimated at more than 170 m and its height above ground at 130 m.
 Its duration was around 8 seconds.

 This BLEVE is notable because it caused the collapse of the span of viaduct on which it happened.
-Computer simulations have assessed a blast overpressure of about 500 kPa at short distances from the source, in fact a value sufficient to cause the failure of a road bridge like the one involved in the explosion.
+Computer simulations have assessed a blast overpressure of about 500 kPa at short distances from the source, a value sufficient to cause the failure of a road bridge like the one involved in the explosion.